TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 4.2.1 =
+* Added missing code for translation of edit link

 = 4.2 =
 * Fix for RSS dialog box images not showing up in Internet Explorer
 * Fix to properly pass thumbshots CID when requested thumbnails